project-koku/nise/CONTRIBUTING.md

 In general, the test cases SHOULD cover both success and failure conditions.

 An attempt SHOULD be made to cover all code branches.
-You SHOULD also attempt to include tests for all class and method parameters. e.g. If a method accepts a boolean, there should be tests for when that boolean is True, False, and None.
+You SHOULD also attempt to include tests for all class and method parameters.
+For example, if a method accepts a boolean, there should be tests for when that boolean is True, False, and None.